stereolabs/zed-sdk/geotracking/recording/README.md

 5. Compile the sample.
 6. Run the Geotracking Data Recording executable.
 7. The sample will display the camera's path and path data in a 3D window.
 KML files will be generated for displaying the raw GNSS data and fused position on a real-world map like google maps after capture.
 Additionally, an SVO file corresponding to camera data and a JSON file corresponding to recorded GNSS data will be generated.

-## Support and Resources

-If you have any questions or encounter any issues while using the ZED SDK, please visit the official Stereolabs support forums.
-Here, you can find helpful resources such as tutorials, documentation, and a community of developers to assist you in troubleshooting any problems you may encounter.